 Construction zones are a hotbed for road defects.
 These may include uneven or grooved pavement, potholes, and concrete barriers.
 These hazardous road conditions can cause motorcycle accidents.
 Motorcyclists and passengers can fall and sustain serious injuries.

 In the case of construction zone defects, an injured motorcycle operator or passenger may be able to sue the construction company or the city for hazardous conditions, including:

 - Failing to properly maintain or correct a construction site hazard

-A Chicago motorcycle accident attorney can determine who the potentially responsible parties are in your accident.
-Furthermore, an attorney will be able to file a claim or lawsuit against any and all potentially responsible parties in your case.
+An experienced Chicago motorcycle accident attorney can best determine who the potentially responsible parties are in your accident.
+Furthermore, an attorney will be able to timely file a claim or lawsuit against any responsible parties in your case.

 What if Another Motor Vehicle Driver Caused my Motorcycle Accident?

 When other drivers operate their motor vehicles recklessly, they significantly increase the chances of a serious accident.
 Cars and trucks are much larger vehicles than motorcycles.
 Consequently, when they collide with motorcycles, the result can be catastrophic and deadly.

 In order to prove your claim against a defendant, the motorcyclist must prove that the other driver was negligent.
 This includes evidence of speeding or violating some other traffic law or rule of the road.

 Drunk drivers whose vehicles collide with motorcycles can be held responsible for both civil and criminal penalties.
 In the civil context, a motorcycle accident victim would file a claim or lawsuit for damages due to related injuries.